-Annexure 6: Representation submitted by the Land Owners Committee of Abhirampara honour to submit this representation relating to the government move to acquire our plots of land for setting up the proposed "Entry-Exit Point" at Abhirampara under the Tikrikilla Community and Rural Development Block, West Garo Hills District, Meghalaya to check the influx and illegal migration.
+With reference to the subject cited abve, we the following land owners have the honour to submit this representation relating to the government move to acquire our plots of land for setting up the proposed "Entry-Exit Point" at Abhirampara under the Tikrikilla Community and Rural Development Bluck, West Garo Hills District, Meghalaya to check the influx and illegal migration.
 The total area of the land proposed to be acquired for the purpose is approximately 18 bighas (32426.89 mt) within which our respective plots of land fall.
-The area of the land had already been surveyed and measured in spot several times by the officials of the Garo Hills Autonomous District Council, Revenue Branch and at the latest by the officials of the Deputy Commissioner, Revenue Branch, West Garo Hills, Tura, who who might have already submitted their report to the Government for executon.
+The area of the land had already been surveyed and measured in spot several times by the officials of the Garo Hills Autonomous District Council, Revenue Branch and at the latest by the officials of the Deputy Commissioner, Revenue Branch, West Garo Hills Tura, who who might have already submitted their report to the Government for execution.